john-friedman/datamule-python/datamule/docs-rewrite/docs/datamule-python/quickstart.md

    ten_k.parse()
    print(ten_k.data['document']['part2']['item7'])

-# Iterate through documents by what strings they contain
-for document in portfolio.contains_string('United States'): print(document.path)

-# You can also use regex patterns
-for document in portfolio.contains_string(r'(?i)covid-19'): print(document.type)

 # For faster operations, you can take advantage of built in threading with callback function
 def callback(submission):
    print(submission.path)